 I actually think if GP and TC can be paid preachers that all the "preachers" in Merie's cult should demand to be paid.

 Yup, for many years Gary Preman has been collecting money for his "taxes" from the San Antonio congregation on a quarterly basis.
 I once brought up this issue publicly about why he was being supported on a consistent basis ( money sent quarterly).
 You could have cut the air with a knife.
 I had clearly brought up a taboo topic.
 A mumbled explanation was given with a let's think about it and bring it up later if anyone wants to.
 But no one did and neither did I. It clearly did not feel like I could.
-Gary hadn't even gone… Read more »
+Gary hadn't even gone to "evangelize " there in YEARS.
+We actually saw Tom more.
+And yes I heard other congregations sent him money too but no public accounting was given.

 Likewise Portland helps with GP quarterly taxes.
 Does anyone ever object.
 Haha no. Likewise Portland hasn't been visited by one of those two for 8 years come this July.